DarkGhostHunter/Lararut/README.md

 }
 ```

-With that, you will have access to convenient RUT queries:
+With that, you will have access to convenient RUT queries shorthands:

 * `findRut()`: Finds a record by the given RUT.
 * `findManyRut()`: Finds many records by the given RUTs.